 There are several situations which call for a different specification of the neighbor array.
 For example, boundary element wakes result in discontinuous doublet distributions, and the biquadratic curve fit should not be computed across a wake.
 Figure 42.4 illustrates a situation where a wake is attached to side 2 of segment j.
 For this situation two options exist.
 If neighbor (2,j) is set to zero, then a linear computation of the gradient in the side 2 to side 4 direction will be made using the difference between the doublet strengths on segment j and segment neighbor (4,j).
 By specifying neighbor (2,j) as a negative number the biquadratic curve fit will be retained.
-The curve fit will use segment j, segment neighbor (4,j), and segment j.
+The curve fit will use segment j, segment neighbor (4,j), and segment -neighbor (2,j); which is located on the opposite side of segment neighbor (4,j) as segment j.
 The derivative in the side 2 to side 4 direction is then analytically evaluated at the center of segement j using the quadratic curve fit of the doublet strengths on the three segments shown.